Lelia J. Robinson: The Lelia J. Robinson Award

-Each year, The Women's Bar Association of Massachusetts (WBA) presents the Lelia J. Robinson Award at their annual Gala to a woman who has captured the spirit of pioneering in the legal profession and has made a difference in her community.
+Each year, the Women's Bar Association of Massachusetts presents the Lelia J. Robinson Award at their annual gala to a woman who has captured the spirit of pioneering in the legal profession and has made a difference in her community.
 The attorneys who are given this award have excelled in practice, government, or academia.
-They have served as mentors and role models and have promoted equality and justice.
-Recent women in Massachusetts who have received this award are: the late Honorable Judge Nonnie Burnes, Christine Hughes, and Caryn R. Mitchell-Munevar.
-The award is to remind ourselves of the mission that Lelia J. Robinson sought over a century ago, to extend representation to all classes of people and to build a society that is truly just.
-The winners of the award that have been chosen for 2024 are: Chief Justice Kimberly Budd, Governor Maura Healey, and the late Honorable Maureen Mulligan.
+They have served as mentors and role models, and have promoted equality and justice.
+The award honors Robinson's mission to extend representation to all classes of people and to build a society that is truly just.

+Past award recipients include Judge Nonnie Burnes, Christine Hughes, and Caryn R. Mitchell-Munevar.
+The 2024 winners were Chief Justice Kimberly Budd, Governor Maura Healey, and the Honorable Maureen Mulligan.